confluentinc/commercial-workshops/series-microservices/workshop-connectors/README.md

 1. Earlier, you enabled Schema Registry.
 Let’s take a look at it now.
 Click on **Topics**, then **dbserver1.customers.inventory**, and then **Schema**.

-2. Here you can see the schema value for our topic, **dbserver1.customers.inventory**.
+2. Here you can see the schema value for your topic, **dbserver1.customers.inventory**.
 The following is an example of what your schema may look like.
 Note that it shows the Format (AVRO), Compatibility Mode (Default is set as Backward), Schema ID, and Version.

     <div align="center">
        <img src="images/cc-schema.png" width=75% height=75%>